wesleysee/dynamix/README.md

 #### Installation

 Dynamix is considered a system plugin and is installed in the folder `/boot/plugins`.
-This ensures it gets installed first, before any other plugins, and created the correct environment.
+This ensures it gets installed first, before any other plugins, and the correct environment is created upfront.

 - First, login to the command line on your server, e.g., at the console or a telnet session.
 - Next, make sure you have a `/boot/plugins` directory.
 If it already exists, **ensure that it's empty**.